bzminer/bzminer/README.md

     "temp_stop": 120, // default pause mining on device if over this temp (120 is basically disable pausing on temp)

+    "intensity": 8 // default value between 1 and 32.
+Higher value means more time calculating hashes but higher chance of stales

+    "update_frequency": 10000, // update output frequency in milliseconds

     "device_overrides": [ // list of individual device settings
         {
             "uid": "37:0", // pci bus id : pci device id. this uniquely identifies the device as long as it doesn't change pci slots